TopoX84/SecureIPT/README.md

 sudo iptables -A INPUT -m state --state RELATED,ESTABLISHED -m limit --limit 50/second --limit-burst 50 -j ACCEPT
 ```

-We are Adding an INPUT rule
+We are Adding an INPUT rule.

 This is going to apply to already established connections (UDP,TCP) and their related "connections".

 We limit their requests to 50 packets a second and don't allow them to "burst" packets.

 (This "assumes" your websites main payload will be delivered during the initial connection)

 We Jump to ACCEPT the packet and send it to its destination without further questioning.

 #Rule 3: Dump Ugly Packets.